 It is also important that the video preempts likely accusations, such as noting that under no circumstances but duress or torture would one admit to being a criminal, or denounce colleagues.
 One might state they have never colluded with foreign forces to cause trouble, that they believe in human rights and the rule of law, respect their work, and would never denounce their efforts to strengthen the rule of law in China, except if under threat to do so.

-It is a travesty of the rule of law that anyone would need to think of preemptively recording their own defence against baseless charges and forced confessions but if more human rights defenders did so then potentially the power of this repressive measure will ultimately be lost through the unmasking of contradictions.
+It is a travesty of the rule of law that anyone would need to think of preemptively recording their own defence against baseless charges and forced confessions.
+But if more human rights defenders do this then potentially the power of this repressive measure will ultimately be lost through the unmasking of contradictions.